sci-42ver/SDF_exercise_solution/chapter_5/5_7_naive_algorithm_for_operator_precedence_parser/README.md

 ---

+Then I googled "operator precedence algorithm" and found one [bottom-up parser](https://en.wikipedia.org/wiki/Operator-precedence_parser).
+Then "operator-precedence parser top-down" since I prefers top-down which IMHO is more straightforward (maybe wrong for this opinion) where I found Pratt.

 Anyway the above naive algorithm will iterate through the expression *multiple times* which is much more inefficient compared with Pratt.